epistax/scons-swig-fail/README.md

 # scons-swig-fail
 This is a demonstrator of a bug I found.
-This demonstrates that two modifications and three builds, SCons will incorrectly believe that a file produced by swig is up to date.

-Requirements: Modify swig_tool.py to point to your swig.
-This issue was produced against swig 3.0.8 on windows.
+This demonstrates that after two modifications and three builds, SCons will incorrectly believe that a file produced by swig is up to date.
+This issue was originally produced against swig 3.0.8 on windows.
+Later versions of swig seem to have addressed the original issue, and so now this demonstrator's purpose is to show the SCons side of the issue.

+Requirements: You need a C++ compiler.
+I used MinGW.
+See the SConstruct for setting yours up.

 Process:

-1. Run SCons once.
-This should produce a "lua_interop_wrap.cc" file that several KB in size.
-The invoke of GCC doesn't matter; it is just there to force SWIG to run.
+1. Build the swig-crash-emulator.
+Run `scons swig-crash-emulator` to create an executable that emulates swig-3.0.8's behavior.
+2. Run `scons run-swig`.
+This should pass.
+The swig-crash-emulator will run, and decide to not crash.
+It will produce a valid .cc output file which will then be compiled.
-2. Modify class_header.h: Change "public" to "private".
+3. Modify class_header.h: Change the word "public" to "private".
-3. Run SCons once more.
-Swig should fail hard, with an assertion.
-The "lua_interop_wrap.cc" file should now be small, under 1 KB.
-It's just a comment block.
+4. Run `scons run-swig`.
+This should crash with a failed assertion.
+SCons will recognize that it crashed and will error out.
+Emulating the 3.0.8 bug, the swig-crash-emulator will write out an incomplete .cc output file.
-4. Undo the modification to class_header.h: Change the "private" to "public".
+5. Undo the change to class_header.h: Change the word "private" to "public".
-5. Run SCons one last time.
-Swig is not run.
-Instead, g++ will be invoked on the previously created "lua_interop_wrap.cc" file.
+6. Run `scons run-swig` one last time.
+You should see a C++ compilation error.
+This is because SCons recognizes the .cc output file as valid and does not re-run the swig-crash-emulator.